sanketwagh147/cape/README.md

 ## DISCLAIMER

 Nothing in this application should be interpreted as investment advice or a recommendation to buy or sell a security.
+No guarantees are made regarding the accuracy or reliability of the data or forecasts.
 This application is for purely research purposes only.
 Invest at your own risk.